z-hmn/MathOverflow-Community-Detection/README.md

 This project analyzes interaction data from MathOverflow to identify natural communities of mathematicians.
 Using Python and network analysis tools, the notebook builds a researcher interaction graph and applies community-detection algorithms to uncover clusters based on shared topics and Q&A relationships.
 What’s Included
-Graph construction from MathOverflow user interaction data Network statistics (degree distribution, clustering, centrality) Community detection using Louvain and other methods Visualizations of researcher clusters
+Graph construction from MathOverflow user interaction data \n Network statistics (degree distribution, clustering, centrality) Community detection using Louvain and other methods Visualizations of researcher clusters